 The Director of Municipal Inspections may be removed at the discretion of the Town Manager, or as otherwise provided for in accordance with "an Act establishing a Town Manager form of Government for the Town of Hanover" during the first year of his or her term.
-Thereafter the Director of Municipal Inspections may be removed during the term of appointment by the Town Manager, or as otherwise provided for in accordance with "an Act establishing a Town Manager, or as otherwise provided for in accordance with "an Act establishing a Town Manager form of Government for the Town of Hanover" after being afforded the opportunity to respond to written notice of the reasons for removal.
+Thereafter the Director of Municipal Inspections may be removed during the term of appointment by the Town Manager, or as otherwise provided for in accordance with "an Act establishing a Town Manager form of Government for the Town of Hanover" after being afforded the opportunity to respond to written notice of the reasons for removal.